Yatharth020/Yatharth020/README.md

 👋 Hi, I'm **Yatharth Srivastava**
 - 🌱 **Current Position**: Research Engineer at Stealth Mode
   - Focused on advanced information retrieval and multimodal search systems for e-commerce and retail industries.
-  - Proficient in deploying AI solutions using Docker, enhancing search accuracy with ElasticSearch, and developing scalable systems on AWS and GCP.
 - 🤖 **Research Interests**: Exploring the intersection of AI, clean energy and robotics

 ## 📫 How to Reach Me